Hammed-Hassan/AtliQ_Consumer_Electronics_Analysis/README.md

 - Renaming and Structuring: Renaming columns for clarity and using merges or splits to organize data.

 ### Measures (DAX)
 - Dynamic measures were created with DAX to perform aggregations for key business metrics.
 These calculations respond to filters and slicers in the report.
+Few measures are shown below

   ![Alt text for the image](https://github.com/Hammed-Hassan/Consumer_Electronics_Analysis/blob/main/CS1.png)
   - Purpose: Display key Metrics in a tabular form.